Orbital functions and heat kernels of Kleinian groups: First definitions and overview of the argument.

 It is easy to see that if $f$ is $\Gamma$-invariant then $\mathcal{O}^{\rho}(f)$ is also $\Gamma$-invariant.
 In particular, if $\tilde{f}$ is the lift of a function $f$ defined on $M_{\Gamma}$, the function $\mathcal{O}^{\rho}(\tilde{f})$ induces a well defined function on $M_{\Gamma}$ that we denote by $\pi_*\mathcal{O}^{\rho}(\tilde{f})$. \\

-Given a Riemannian manifold $(M,g)$, we denote by $B^+_0(M)$ the vector space of non negative bounded and compactly supported functions mod out the relation to be equal almost everywhere.
+Given a Riemannian manifold $(M,g)$, we denote by $B^+_0(M)$ the vector space of measurable non negative bounded and compactly supported functions.
 Note that we did not require the functions of $B^+_0(M)$ to be continuous. \\

 We denote by $\supp{f}$ the support of a function $f$.
 Note that we have $B^+_0(M) \subset L^2(M)$, where $L^2(M)$ stands for the space of square integrable functions defined on $M$ with respect to the Riemannian measure.
 For a pair of functions $f,h \in L^2(M)$ we denote by